 Properties built before the 1920s are more likely than not to have thick solid walls.
 When made from stone these walls can be up to 50cm thick so people often think that insulating them is not a possibility.
 Insulating solid walls can be done through various methods, the most common of which is to erect a stud wall on existing internal walls and insulate that with an insulation roll, insulation slab, or rigid insulation board.
 Another technique for insulating a solid wall is to install a stud wall of insulated plasterboard.

-After wall fittings like radiators are removed, plasterboard can be erected quickly and then decorated over without the need for wet plaster.
-It also can give benefits to the thinness of construction as less floor space is taken up by leaving air gaps between walls and standard insulation.
+After you remove wall fittings like radiators, you can quickly erect plasterboard and decorate over it without using wet plaster.
+This approach also benefits the thinness of the construction, as it reduces the floor space taken up by leaving air gaps between walls and standard insulation.

 Choosing the Right Materials for Insulating A Wall